 Where the design community meets.

-Lead designer at Toptal Joined about 7 years ago via an invitation from Meng T.
+Lead designer at Toptal Joined over 7 years ago via an invitation from Meng T.

 Haha!
 This is awesome!